ChrisPDev/WorldSimulator/Documentation/Docs.md

 ### `MainViewModel.cs`

 - **Purpose**: Acts as the central ViewModel in the MVVM architecture.
-Manages the simulation world, nature elements, selection, and logging.
+Manages the simulation world, nature elements, selection, logging, and now the planetary context.
 - **Key Members**:
   - `WorldMap`: The simulation grid composed of chunks and cells.
+  - `Planet`: Represents the planet that contains the simulation's `WorldMap`.
   - `Elements`: Observable collection of all nature entities in the simulation.
   - `GrowthLogMessages`: Logs growth and produce events for the selected entity.
   - `AllCells`: Flattened list of all cells in the world for UI binding.